JetBrains/lincheck/docs/topics/testing-strategies.md

 Lincheck provides two testing strategies: stress testing and model checking.
 They are preferable for different use-cases.

-Learn about the test structure and what happens under the hood for both testing strategies using this example of the `Counter`:
+Learn about the test structure and what happens under the hood for both testing strategies using the example of the `Counter` from the previous section:

 ```kotlin
 class Counter {